 If you have sleep apnea, you’re waking up dozens to hundreds of times a night, which is why you never feel fully rested.
-At RenovaSmiles in Manassas, Falls Church, and Woodbridge, Virginia, the expert dentists treat sleep apnea so you can get a good night’s sleep again.
+At RenovaSmiles in Manassas, Falls Church, Woodbridge, and Arlington, Virginia, the expert dentists treat sleep apnea so you can get a good night’s sleep again.
 Preserve your health and get the restorative rest you need by booking a sleep apnea evaluation at RenovaSmiles today.
 Call the friendly staff at the office closest to you, or use the handy online scheduler.

 Sleep apnea is a condition in which you stop breathing during the night when you’re asleep.
 Apneas are pauses in your breathing that can wake you up or disturb your sleep.
 You may have dozens to hundreds of apneas a night.